Last updated 25th June 2020

 Browse the list of datastores found with the previous command:

-put command to export files from your datastore to your local mail.
+put command to export files from your datastore to your local machine.

-get command to import files from your local mail to your datastore.
+get command to import files from your local machine to your datastore.

 You can log out using the